 What are heart valve diseases?

 Valvular heart disease involves damage to or a defect in one or more of the heart’s four valves: the aortic, mitral, tricuspid, and pulmonary valves.
 These valves ensure blood flows in the right direction through the heart and to the rest of the body.
 When a valve is diseased or damaged, it can disrupt this flow, leading to serious health issues.
-At Cardio Plus Heart Care, Dr. Jignesh Patel offers expert diagnosis and treatment for various forms of valvular heart disease.
+At Aarogya Heart Care & Dental Clinic, Dr. Jignesh Patel offers expert diagnosis and treatment for various forms of valvular heart disease.

 Types of Valvular Heart Disease